Making Tax Digital for UK mobile caterers: what changes from April 2026

 • move the week's income and expenses into the digital finance record

 That weekly habit is not about doing a tax return every Friday.
-It is about making the quarterly update a summary of records you already hold from the way the Mobile Catering business actually runs.
+It is about making the quarterly update a summary of records you already hold from the way the mobile catering business actually runs.

 Spreadsheet, software or accountant-led